 Looking for your next great book to read?
 Something enthralling you can’t put down?
-Our fabulous books editors reveals the top books every month, and there’s something for everyone.
+Our fabulous books editor Zoe West reveal the top books every month, and there’s something for everyone.

 We love books.
 Old-fashioned, weigh-your-handbag-down books.
 There’s something quite magical about bookmarking your way through printed pages and we’d like to share our love of reading with you, by hunting out good books to read in 2019.